Irish Army: Current overseas deployments

+As of March 2025, there were 428 Defence Forces personnel to overseas missions and locations deployed in 17 missions.
+The missions were:

 Training

 All enlisted members of the Army undergo 29 weeks of training in order to become a fully trained infantry soldier.
 The first 17 weeks is recruit training, after which they become a 2 Star Private.
 They then undergo a further 12 weeks of advanced training, after which they pass-out as a 3 Star Private, Trooper or Gunner depending on their respective Corps.
 During this continuous 29 weeks of training, they are required to live in barracks.
 The Army recruits both men and women.

 Recruit training includes foot drill, arms drill, field-craft, medical, radio operation, rifle marksmanship, unarmed combat, counter-IED, tactical and daily physical training (PT).
 During this stage of training, they are also given weapons training on the Steyr Rifle, General Purpose Machine Gun and grenade.

 On completion of recruit training, soldiers become 2 Star Privates and immediately begin 3 Star training.
 This includes more advanced training of everything covered by recruit training plus riot training, navigation, CBRN, helicopter drills, survival, FIBUA, ATCP training, live fire tactical training, etc. They also receive further weapons training on the M203 Grenade Launcher and Short Range Anti-Armour Weapon.

 Throughout their service, soldiers must complete Trained Soldier Specialist Training courses to advance their skills and for promotion.